POP - 3D metal panelsPop-up steel partition screens

 A strong part of the process is the emphasis on the application: how to create large scale surfaces?
 How can we make our pop-up patterns grow and cover whole interior facades?
 We focussed on new ways of connecting, creating specific connection pieces that blend into one design, but also other more generic pieces that can be attached in a very straightforward way, and applied to different designs.
 We created a strong basis together and see a lot of potential in the further development of the connection pieces to create a wide collection of modular designs, enabling the client to connect the pieces together to create large scale surfaces.

 When there are people with different traditions who aim at the same goal, it is so interesting to see the various approaches.
 In addition, the pure designer’s point of view is different from that of an industrial design /manufacturer company.
 Different perspectives make the collaboration and the search for new solutions to offer to the market richer and more conscious.

 We trust that our POP collection, which is the tangible result of the Worth project, can meet the clients’ creative needs and result in profitable outcome for our companies.
-From the commercial point of view we must still define fundamental steps.
 We are confident after displaying the prototypes we will have an important feedback from the field.
 This will help us to set the most suitable commercial policy and hopefully reach satisfactory results.